The Second World War was the first time Australians were conscripted to fight overseas.

 As a result of Britain’s declaration of war on Germany, on 3 September 1939 Prime Minister Robert Menzies announced on national radio that Australia was also at war.

 However, at that time Australia’s military forces were seriously depleted.
-The Universal Service Scheme had been abolished 10 years earlier and Australia’s regular army comprised only 3000 men.
+The Universal Training Scheme had been suspended 10 years earlier and Australia’s regular army comprised only 3000 men.

 The CMF stood at 80,000, but it had a poor reputation and was under-equipped.
 The Royal Australian Air Force had 3500 men, though it lacked effective aircraft.
 The Royal Australian Navy had 5400 regulars and though its ships were few — effectively two heavy cruisers and four light cruisers — they were relatively modern.

-On 20 October 1939 Menzies announced the reintroduction of compulsory military training with effect from 1 January 1940.
+On 20 October 1939 Menzies announced the reintroduction of compulsory military training, known as the Universal Service Scheme, with effect from 1 January 1940.
 The arrangements required unmarried men turning 21 to undertake three months’ training with the CMF.

 Once again, there was to be no conscription for service beyond Australia and its territories.
 Crucially, that included Australian territories in Papua and New Guinea.